Benjamin Danielson

 Benjamin Danielson is a pediatrician and clinical Professor of Pediatrics at the University of Washington School of Medicine.
-Danielson is known in the Seattle community for being an advocate and leader for underserved children and their families.
-Danielson has devoted his career to increasing access to healthcare and fighting against racial inequities.
 Throughout his time as a pediatrician, Danielson has facilitated the creation and development of diversity programs and contributed actively to governmental policy as a member of several health boards.
 Danielson was the medical director of the Odessa Brown Children's Clinic from 1999 to 2020, where he then resigned and spoke out about prevalent institutional racism and a resistance to change from hospital leaders.
-In September of 2021, it was announced that Danielson would be directing a new program, Allies in Healthier Systems for Health & Abundance in Youth (AHSHAY) to help address and prevent youth incarceration.
+In September 2021, it was announced that Danielson would be directing a new program, Allies in Healthier Systems for Health & Abundance in Youth (AHSHAY) to help address and prevent youth incarceration.

 Early life and education

 Benjamin Danielson was born in Boston, Massachusetts and lived in foster care before being adopted by his single mother.
 Danielson and his mother, along with two siblings, then moved to Washington D.C. in his early elementary school years.
 When Danielson was fourteen years of age, his mother made the decision to move to Hamilton, Montana, where he graduated from high school.

 Danielson graduated from Harvard University with a Bachelor of Arts and a Bachelor of Science in Ethology before continuing his education at the University of Washington School of Medicine and graduating with his Doctor of Medicine (MD) in 1992.
 After finishing medical school, Danielson went on to complete his internship and residency at Seattle Children's hospital, formerly known as Children's Hospital and Regional Medical Center.
 Citing his experience and involvement in Big Brothers Big Sisters growing up, Danielson chose to pursue a career in pediatrics.
 Danielson received his Board Certification in Pediatrics in 1997 from the American Board of Pediatrics.